jakkekz/SkyboxConverter/README.md

 This script:
 - If required converts `.vtf` files to suitable format
 - Sticthes the images together in the right places
-- Optionally generates skybox material
+- Optionally generates a skybox material
-- Optionally generates moondome material
+- Optionally generates a moondome material
 - Optionally removes `.vtf` and `.vmt` if used

 ## Tutorial: